What to Know

 So, how do they stay on, then?
 They provide a gentle – and pain-free – squeeze so that they stay perched on your nose – even when leaning forward.
 Because of this grip style, you can also move them up and down your nose so that they sit at your preferred location.

 I also like that these reading glasses are small and highly portable.
-There is even a version that comes in a keychain case so that you can always have them with you.
+There is even a version that comes in a keychain case so you can always have them.
 There are several styles and colors to choose from.

 But, because they are so small, they are probably better for people who need occasional help, like reading a menu at a restaurant or other printed materials when out and about.